Department of Public Utilities

-The Red Bank Department of Public Utilities consists of (38) thirty-eight employees that include one (1) Director, three (3) Supervisors, three (3) clerical and (30) thirty employees assigned to the various Divisions.
-The offices are located at 75 Chestnut Street, Red Bank, N.J.
+The Red Bank Department of Public Utilities consists of 35 employees that include one (1) Director, three (3) Supervisors, (2) Foremen, three (3) clerical and 26 employees assigned to the various Divisions.
+The Public Utilities office is located at 75 Chestnut Street, Red Bank, N.J.
 07701

 Monmouth County has scheduled nine 2015 Paper Shredding events in local communities so that Monmouth County residents have opportunities to get rid of old documents and confidential files safely.

 All shredding events will be held from 9 a.m. to 1 p.m. as follows:

 Saturday, May 16 – Red Bank, 90 Monmouth St.

 Saturday, June 20 – Upper Freehold Municipal Building, 314 Route 539

 Saturday, Aug.
 8 – Long Branch High School, 404 Indiana Ave.

 Saturday, Oct.
 17 – Colts Neck Municipal Complex, 124 Cedar Ave.

 Saturday, Nov.
 7 – Matawan, 54 Middlesex Rd.

 Saturday, Dec.
 5 – Holmdel Department of Public Works, 14 Crawfords Corner Rd.